 When is the shortest day of the year?
 How long winter lasts in Scotland and when is the winter solstice?

-Here’s exactly when winter starts in Scotland in 2021 and when the shortest day of the year will be.
+Here’s exactly when winter starts in Scotland in 2021 and when the shortest day of the year is.

 When does winter start in 2021?

 There are technically two answers to the question of when winter starts, depending on which definition you want to use.

 According to the meteorological answer, winter starts on December 1st.
 That’s because the months of the year are split up neatly, with three months for each of the four seasons.
 It’s most often used to compare weather and other statistics year after year, as the dates are always the same.

 However, if you’re using the astronomical definition of winter, you’ve got a little longer to wait before winter officially starts in the UK.